henryhawke/mcp-titan/docs/api/README.md

-# Titan Memory MCP Server API
+# HOPE Memory MCP Server API

-Updated October 10, 2025 to reflect the current stdio-based implementation that ships with version 3.0.0 of `@henryhawke/mcp-titan` (server advertises `Titan Memory` v1.2.0).
+Updated October 10, 2025 to reflect the current stdio-based implementation that ships with version 3.0.0 of `@henryhawke/mcp-titan` (server advertises `HOPE Memory` v1.2.0 with Titan aliases for compatibility).

 ## Overview
 - **Transport:** Model Context Protocol over stdio (`StdioServerTransport`).
 No HTTP endpoints are exposed in this build.
-- **Persistence:** Memory state and model artifacts live under `~/.titan_memory/` by default.
+- **Persistence:** Memory state and model artifacts live under `~/.hope_memory/` by default.
 The server auto-saves every 60 seconds and reloads on startup when files exist.
-- **Model stack:** `TitanMemoryModel` backed by TensorFlow.js (Node backend) with optional learner loop and tokenizer services.
+- **Model stack:** `HopeMemoryModel` backed by TensorFlow.js (Node backend) with optional learner loop and tokenizer services.
 - **Source of truth:** All schema definitions are in `src/index.ts`, `src/types.ts`, and `src/learner.ts`.
 See [docs/architecture-overview.md](../architecture-overview.md) for a component map.

 ## Requirements & Installation